 Each specialty schools has a focused theme and aligned curricula.
-Specialty schools are typically more “hands on – minds on” and use an approach to learning that is inquiry or performance/project based.
+Specialty schools are typically more “hands-on, minds-on” and use an approach to learning that is inquiry or performance/project based.
 Teachers use district and state Common Core standards in all subject areas, however, the curriculum is taught within the overall theme of the school.

-Hunt Elementary is proud to be an Arts Plus Specialty School.
+Hunt A+ Arts Elementary School is proud to be an Arts Plus Specialty School.
 Our school weaves the arts (dance, drama, music, and visual art) into the curriculum.
 Our staff bring together arts and non-arts objectives to create hands-on, experiential, connected and meaningful learning experiences.
 In addition, our staff create opportunities for our students to experience artistic works and performances in both their school and their community.
 Hunt Elementary is part of the A+ Schools Network.
 Click here for more information.

-Loess Hills Elementary is proud to be a Computer Programming Specialty School.
+Loess Hills Computer Programming Elementary School is proud to be a Computer Programming Specialty School.
 At our school, computer programming is weaved throughout the curriculum in a visual, intuitive, and imaginative way.
 For example, our students may program an interactive video game to highlight a new math concept or to do history report.
 Click here for more information.

-Morningside Elementary is proud to be a STEM (science, technology, engineering, and mathematics) Specialty School.
+Morningside STEM Elementary School is proud to be a STEM (science, technology, engineering, and mathematics) Specialty School.
 Our teachers integrate STEM components into the curriculum.
 Learning is collaborative and project-based; students work closely together in a hands-on way to solve real-world problems.
 Click here for more information.